jncraton/course-template/tail.md

 COVID-19
 --------

-AU is operating as a fully open campus.
-While AU does not require masking, the campus encourages those who choose not to vaccinate and those concerned with exposure to wear masks.
-We also acknowledge that in a pandemic we cannot predict conditions that may arise.
-For the most up to date information please reference our web page [COVID-19 information](https://anderson.edu/coronavirus/).
+AU is operating as a fully open campus at this point, but we also acknowledge that in a pandemic we cannot predict conditions that may arise.
+For the most up-to-date information regarding mask requirements and COVID-19 policies please reference our web page [COVID-19 information](https://anderson.edu/coronavirus/).

 Academic Honesty
 ----------------